knath2000/onlybible/memory-bank/techContext.md

 - Tailwind CSS 4+

 ## Technical Constraints
-- Free Bible API limitations (verse-level only)
+- Upstream Spanish API has no native range endpoint; ranges are served by fetching a whole chapter and slicing.
 - Browser compatibility
 - Mobile performance
 - Offline capabilities (future)